Later Facebook and Twitter:

 The second option is to delete your account.
 This is the “nuclear” option.
 Once you delete the account, everything is gone.
 If you change your mind, you’ll have to start over with a brand new account.

 Twitter takes a different approach.
 If you want to delete your account, you deactivate it first.
 You have 30 days to change your mind and reactivate it, otherwise, it will be fully deleted at that point.
+You can see more about permanently deleting your Twitter account here.

 Is Deleting Your Account the Answer?